UK Orders Inquiry Into New Coal Mine - UrduPoint

 Cumbria County Council had initially given the go ahead for the mine in October, but decided in February it would review the plans to assess environmental impact more accurately.

-Greenpeace welcomed the government's U-turn, but warned that its overall environmental strategy was still lacking.
+Greenpeace welcomed the U-turn, but warned that its overall environmental strategy was still lacking.

 "This is certainly fantastic news and definitely better late than never," said Greenpeace UK chief scientist Doug Parr.